On the normally ordered tensor product and duality for Tate objects: Pontryagin duality

 By Proposition \ref{prop:duals} our extension of an equivalence $\mathcal{C} ^{op}\overset{\sim}{\rightarrow}\mathcal{C}$ to the Tate category (1) preserves the property to exchange such sub-categories, and (2) exchanges Ind- and Pro-objects.
 Applying this observation to $\mathsf{LCA}$ and the aforementioned dual pairs, we get a whole panorama of duality assertions, all from our general principles.
 For example, in $\mathsf{Tate}(\mathsf{LCA})$ we will have

 Of course this list is not exhaustive, and for $n$-Tate categories, we obtain all analogous variations for $n$ prefixes Ind-, Pro- or Tate.

 \begin{remark} Barr has also constructed complete and co-complete categories containing $\mathsf{LCA}$ and all of whose groups are reflexive \cite{MR0578533}.
+This might be the largest category which extends Pontryagin Duality within the context of topological groups.
 A classification of the reflexive objects in $\mathsf{HAb}$ appears to be very complicated, see Hern\'{a}ndez' Theorem \cite[Theorem 3]{MR1869695}. \end{remark}

 We briefly comment on the question to what extent the category $\mathsf{LCA}$ might itself have full sub-categories resembling full sub-categories of Tate object categories.
 For example, parts of the category $\mathsf{LCA}$ have the shape of Ind- and Pro-objects themselves.
 This was first isolated by Roeder: